 Our subsidized Nematode Program has been retired due to low participation.
 While nematodes are still available at GardenWorks, Burnaby residents are no longer eligible for a 50% discount .

 New biological products are now available at local home and garden supply centres.
 These products are less water intensive than nematode application, have a wider application window and are easier to apply.

 Chafer Beetles - a persistent pest

 Chafer beetles emerge from lawns and lay eggs, which hatch into grubs that feed on grass and may move into vegetable patches to feed on other plants if food is scarce.
-The damage this causes–slow growth and yellow patches–is compounded by the visible damage created when skunks, birds and raccoons pull back your lawn to get at a meal of grubs.
+The damage this causes–slow growth and yellow patches–is made worse by the visible damage created when skunks, birds and raccoons pull back your lawn to get at a meal of grubs.

 How to protect your lawn

-The European Chafer is an exotic pest with few natural predators to control its population.
+The European Chafer is an invasive pest with few natural predators to control its population.
 It's here to stay, but with healthy lawn care practices, alternative groundcovers and biological treatment, you can control the damage this pest causes on your residential property.